 - Quantitative image quality metrics

 - NRMSE, PSNR, SSIM...

 - Radiology scoring

 - Experienced radiologists review and rate the image quality

 - Statistical analysis

 Deep learning-based MRI reconstruction

-- Now we will show different deep learning-based MRI reconstruction - We will focus on: - What kind of problem does it want to solve? - What kind of approach does it propose?
+- We will focus on:

+- What kind of problem does it want to solve?

+- What kind of approach does it propose?